ursiform/sleuth/README.md

 **Q**: What happens if a service goes offline?

-**A**: Whenever possible, a service should call its client's `Close()` method before exiting to notify the network of its departure.
+**A**: Whenever possible, a service should call its [client's `Close`](https://godoc.org/github.com/ursiform/sleuth#Client.Close) method before exiting to notify the network of its departure.
 But even if a service fails to do that, the `sleuth` network's underlying `Gyre` network will detect within about one second that a peer has disappeared.
 All requests to that service will be routed to other peers offering the same service.
-If no peers exist for that service, then calls to `Do()` will return an unknown service error (code `919`), which means that if you're already handling errors when making requests, you're covered.
+If no peers exist for that service, then requests (which are made by calling the [`sleuth` client `Do`](https://godoc.org/github.com/ursiform/sleuth#Client.Do) method) will return an unknown service error (code `919`), which means that if you're already handling errors when making requests, you're covered.

 ---